AdobeDocs/journey-optimizer.en/help/using/email/email-opt-out.md

     In the **[!UICONTROL Attributes]** tab, you can see the value for **[!UICONTROL choice]** has changed to **[!UICONTROL no]**.

 ## One-click opt-out {#one-click-opt-out}

+>[!AVAILABILITY]
+>
+>One-click opt-out will be available in Adobe Journey Optimizer starting June 3, 2024.
+>

 One-click unsubscribe is a user-friendly capability which is embedded directly within the email user interface and lets recipients instantly opt out of your mailing lists with a single click.